polkadot-api/polkadot-api/packages/substrate-client/README.md

 Operations within the [`chainHead` group of functions](https://paritytech.github.io/json-rpc-interface-spec/api/chainHead.html) involve subscriptions and interdependencies between methods.
 The client has a function that simplifies the interaction with these group.

-Calling `client.chainHead(withRuntime, onFollowEvent, onFollowError)` will start a `chainHead_unstable_follow` subscription, and will return a handle to perform operations with the chainHead.
+Calling `client.chainHead(withRuntime, onFollowEvent, onFollowError)` will start a `chainHead_v1_follow` subscription, and will return a handle to perform operations with the chainHead.

 ```ts
 const chainHead = client.chainHead(